ansible/workshops/exercises/ansible_security/2.2-threat/README.md

 > **Note**
 >
-> Also, verify that the snort service is running via `systemctl status snort`.
+> Also, verify that the snort service is running via `sudo systemctl status snort`.
 If there is a fatal error, chances are the rule you entered had an error.
 Remove the rules line from the file `/etc/snort/rules/local.rules` and run the playbook again.

 After you have verified the rule, leave the Snort server via the command `exit`.